odilia-app/site/content/_index.md

 # Welcome to Odilia!

-Accessibility on Linux has historically been under-developed, under-maintained, and therefore not up to modern standards for many blind people.
-We're here to help with that!

 Odilia is a new screen reader for the Linux desktop.
 It's written in [Rust](https://rust-lang.org), for maximum performance and stability.